06 November 2012

 Finance Minister Sammy Wilson has welcomed the abolishment of Air Passenger Duty on long haul flights from Northern Ireland.

-Minister for Finance and Personnel, DUP Spokesman on Economic & Finance matters and Education, Science and Technology
+DUP Parliamentary Spokesman on Economic & Finance matters and Education, Science and Technology

 The Final Stage of the Air Passenger Duty Bill was passed in the Assembly today.
 This means that Air Passenger Duty on direct long haul flights departing from Northern Ireland airports will be reduced to zero with effect from January 2013.